LemonBoy/sketchpad/readme.md

 relative to the current position and 2 means that the offset is relative to the end of file.

+As of 0.2 support to loops has been introduced.
+Declaring a loop is easy as doing:

+    loop : <times>
+    ...
+    ...
+    ...
+    loop : end

+and every field included between the two loop markers will be executed
+<times>.
+The field that get parsed in the loop have the prefix '_loop_N'
+appended (where N is the iteration number) for better recognizing 'em in the resulting report.
+When inside a loop the parser replaces the tag

+    {loop}

+in the field names with the current iteration number, this is meant for accessing indexed fields read in a loop.
+See foster.sketch for an useful example.
+Nested loops aren't supported.

-See the included pbp.sketch for an example of a sketch file.
+See the included pbp.sketch for an example of a simple sketch file, foster.sketch is a bit more complicated but shows the full potential of the sketchpad.

 Todo
 ----

-Looping support (?)
+* Proper Unicode char handling (?)
+* EOF checks (?)
-Clean up some parts (?)
+* Clean up some parts (?)